Taipei for Digital Nomads

 Is the tap water drinkable in Taipei?

-This is a question of which I was never able get a straight answer.
-I was told by locals that it's safe to drink, but we usually boil it first.
+This is a question I've never been able to get a straight answer to.
+I've been told by locals that it's safe to drink, but we usually boil it first.

 Well if it's safe to drink, why do you boil it first?